MaCongLab/CytoAMP/README.md

 # CHAMP
-A dataset for cytotoxicity of AMPs
+A dataset for toxicity of AMPs
 ## What is CHAMP?
 CHAMP is a dataset for the AMP toxicity prediction constructed based on the public databases.
 It is focused on labelling the toxicity based on the experimental assays.
 It also contains a code for building a deep-learning-based model for toxicity prediction.
 <div align = "center">